 Site Speed affects Google Ranking, Organic Traffic and Profit

 The goldfish has a longer attention span than the average internet user.
-That means you have under 3 seconds to get your site experience underway or risk losing visitors.
+That means you have under 3 seconds to get your site experience underway or risk losing visitors to poor site speed.

 In this post you’ll find useful information on site speed and the implication on your bottom line.